 Whether they are playing or just sitting on the couch, the biggest factor in having a happy Burmese is going to be proximity to you.
 They develop loyalty bonds quickly and want to be wherever you are.
 If your lap is empty, your Burmese will happily climb into it to snooze, says M. Leanne Lilly, DVM, DACVB, assistant professor-clinical at the Ohio State University Veterinary Medical Center.

-"There are veterinary food companies that have veterinary nutritionists who formulate prescription diets, specifically for a given disease,” explains Michelle Beck, DVM, CCRT, CVA, of the Backlund Animal Clinic in Omaha, Neb.
+"There are veterinary food companies that have veterinary nutritionists who formulate prescription diets, specifically for a given disease," says Michelle Beck, DVM, CCRT, CVA, of the Backlund Animal Clinic in Omaha, Neb.
 "For diabetic cats, for example, higher protein diets work well.
 Cats with chronic kidney disease, we've found that giving cats a diet with a high quality but low percentage of protein works well."

 The Burmese Breed Council has also recently started allowing outcrossing with Bombay and Tonkinese cats in an effort to build up the Burmese breed's genetic diversity.
-A 2008 study found the American Burmese to be one of the least genetically diverse breeds in the world, and in 2012 the CFA stated that "breeders are reporting less hearty litters, smaller adults, smaller litters, and immune system problems, all of which point towards inbreeding depression becoming more common."
+A 2008 study found the American Burmese to be one of the least genetically diverse breeds in the world, Lilly says, and in 2012 the CFA stated that "breeders are reporting less hearty litters, smaller adults, smaller litters, and immune system problems, all of which point towards inbreeding depression becoming more common."

 The CFA recognized the breed in 1936 but, in a rare move, actually suspended the breed's recognition in 1946 due to extensive outcrossing with Siamese in an effort to increase the breed's numbers.
 After breeders were able to report three successive generations of pure Burmese litters, the breed's recognition was restored in 1954.

-Meanwhile, the European Burmese was being developed throughout the 1940s, mostly through crossbreeding Tonkinese, Siamese and a few American Burmese who had been imported.
-By 1952 the breed had been sufficiently established to gain recognition from the United Kingdom's Governing Council of the Cat Fancy, and today most European and Commonwealth countries raise Burmese to the British standard.
+Meanwhile, the European Burmese was being developed throughout the 1940s, mostly through crossbreeding Tonkinese, Siamese, and a few American Burmese who had been imported.
+By 1952, the breed had been sufficiently established to gain recognition from the United Kingdom's Governing Council of the Cat Fancy, and today most European and Commonwealth countries raise Burmese to the British standard.